 When you take a plane flight, and the flight attendant goes over the safety precautions for the flight, they always tell you to put on your own oxygen mask first because if you pass out, you can’t help anyone else.
-This analogy describes the sentiments of the fox spirit.
+This analogy describes the sentiments of the fox spirit animal.
 It’s vital that you learn to care for yourself.
 Then, you can be more present in your relationships.
-This doesn’t mean self-centeredness or narcissism; it means a healthy sense of self-care.
+This doesn’t mean self-centeredness or narcissism; it means a healthy practice of self-care.

 Get out of your comfort zone.